LSBU-Electronics-Lab/MicroPython/README.md

 The objective of the labs is to make the robot navigate a maze using the different sensors available.
 By utilizing the ultrasonic sensor, line-tracking sensors, and other components, the robot will be able to detect and respond to its environment to successfully find its way through the maze.

+# WIKI
+For more detailed tutorials and resources, refer to the [LSBU Electronics Lab Wiki](https://github.com/LSBU-Electronics-Lab/MicroPython/wiki).

 ---

 ### Specifications: